See who has registered.

 Coffee Chat with the President

-Join President Lori E. Varlotta, Ph.D as she discusses the current state of the College and shares information about the many exciting initiatives happening on Hiram Hill.
+Join President Lori E. Varlotta, Ph.D. and Trustee Dean Scarborough ’77 (chair of Hiram’s strategic planning initiative) as they discuss the current state of the College and share information about the many exciting initiatives happening on Hiram Hill.

 11 a.m. - 2 p.m.

 Did other members of your family attend Hiram, too?
 Do you have a potential future Terrier in the family?
 If so, then we hope you will join us for this free brunch and campus tour for past, present, and future legacy families.